Joshua Meador: Biography

 Meador was born in Greenwood, Mississippi.
 His family later moved to Columbus, Mississippi in 1918.
 He later studied at the Chicago Art Institute.
 There, a fellow alumnus told Meador he was traveling to California to be interviewed at Walt Disney Productions, and suggested for him to come along.
 At first, Meador refused as he wanted to do commercial art, but he was coerced into interviewing at Disney.
 There, he was hired to work in their animation effects department, where he worked on numerous films such as 20,000 Leagues Under the Sea, for which the studio won an Academy Award.
 Meador also created the animation effects for the 1956 MGM science-fiction film Forbidden Planet, most notably the "Monster from the Id" that attacks the spaceship.

 Privately, Meador described himself as "first and foremost a painter", in which he painted more than 2,000 canvases and impressionistic landscape and seascape paintings.
+He frequently appeared and was acknowledged by host Disney in the live-action color shorts produced for the studio's behind-the-scenes documentaries during the 1950s, becoming unofficially the 10th member of Disney's Nine Old Men (Tricks of Our Trade, 4 Artists Paint 1 Tree).

+During his lifetime many of his works were displayed in museums or held in private collections, and President Lyndon B. Johnson was presented with a painting of his by the Democratic Party.

 In August 1965, Meador suffered a heart attack and died at his residence in Casper, California.
 He is buried at Friendship Cemetery in Columbus, Mississippi, which was also his hometown.
 There is a historical marker at his childhood home.